Last Updated on 2025-11-09

 - Excellent nutritional balance for tropical fish.

-- Highly digestible, reducing the risk of bloating and waste.
+- Highly digestible, which reduces bloating and waste.

-- Long shelf life, ensuring freshness over time.
+- Long shelf life, ensuring food stays fresh.

 Cons: